 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Denpasar and nearby
+Top Coworking Spaces in Denpasar and Nearby

-Recent Reviews in Denpasar
+Recent Reviews of Shared Office Space in Denpasar

 The capital city and main hub of Bali, Denpasar sits in the southern part of the island where you can hang out gazing at the blood red sunsets on Sanur Beach.
 If you are more a museum than a beach buff, there is the Bali Museum to check out and you can say a little prayer for your startup at the Pur Blanjong Temple.
 Sometimes daunting and definitely on the chaotic side, Denpasar has tree-lined streets in the affluent business and government district of Renon that is a bit more on the sedate side.
 This is home to 897,300 souls with the surrounding metropolitan area having approximately 2 million inhabitants.
 Formerly named "Badung", in the 18th and 19th Centuries Despassar was the capital of the Hindu Majapahit Kingdom.
 During the Dutch intervention of 1906 thousands of Balinese plus the King and his court committed mass suicide rather than surrender to the invading Dutch troops.
 Denpasar today is the seat of government, the center of commerce, industry, education and tourism, as well as now being home to coworking spaces for its innovative souls who have no desire to leave their own home turf.